arturdryomov/pages/content/posts/2018-10-21-reactive-state.md

 The requirement to cache data (at least in memory) will complicate things even more.

 Do not forget that the evolution above seems to be rapid but in reality these changes are applied gradually.
-Since no one has time to do a proper refactoring the `BookService` has a pretty good chance to stay this way forever.
+Since no one has time to do a proper refactoring, the `BookService` has a pretty good chance to stay this way forever.
 Just like dinosaurs.
-Until the meteorit nuked them.
+Until the meteorite nuked them.
 You know how it goes.

 # CQRS

-Every time I think there is something smart and fresh, a careful research reveals that the concept was there for years.
+Each time I think there is something smart and fresh, a careful research reveals that the concept was there for years.
 CQRS is one of them.

 CQRS stands for Command Query Responsibility Segregation.
 It is a variety of CQS — Command-Query Separation.
-Usually it is connected to Event Sourcing, but it is a different story.
+Usually, it is connected to Event Sourcing, but it is a different story.

 > :book: This article will narrow down the concept.
-> For further explanation I suggest to read [the Martin Fowler peace](https://martinfowler.com/bliki/CQRS.html)
+> For further explanation I suggest reading [the Martin Fowler peace](https://martinfowler.com/bliki/CQRS.html)
 > and [the Microsoft documentation](https://docs.microsoft.com/en-us/azure/architecture/patterns/cqrs).

 Basically saying, CQRS replaces [CRUD](https://en.wikipedia.org/wiki/Create,_read,_update_and_delete)-like